-As communicated earlier in the semester it is our plan to facilitate more in-person learning experiences as we head to the end of the 1st quarter.
-When we brought students on campus for in-person orientation in August we learned more about how to facilitate learning in this environment.
+As communicated earlier last semester it is our plan to facilitate more in-person learning experiences as we head into the 2nd Semester.
+When we brought students on campus for in-person experiences we learned more about how to facilitate learning in this environment.
 We have spent the weeks since adjusting our in-person plan to account for those challenges, and in the spirit of serving the greater good, we are putting forth a plan that creates the safest environment for our students, families, and employees.

 - Doors will open at 7:00 a.m.
 Students arriving early will be directed to designated waiting areas to allow for social distancing.